Petro Doroshenko: Voivode of Khlynov (Vyatka)

-In 1676 Petro Doroshenko asked new Russian Tsar Feodor III to forgive him and promised his loyalty.
-In 1679 he was appointed voyevoda (governor-duke) of Vyatka in central Russia, and after a few years was granted an estate of Yaropolcha in Volokolamsk Uyezd.
+In 1676, Petro Doroshenko asked the new Russian tsar, Feodor III, to forgive him and promised his loyalty.
+In 1679, he was appointed voyevoda (governor-duke) of Khlynov (Vyatka), in Central Russia, and after a few years, he was granted an estate of Yaropolcha, in Volokolamsk Uyezd.
 Petro Doroshenko died in 1698 near Volokolamsk.

-To this day he remains a controversial figure in Ukrainian history.
-Some consider him a national hero who wanted an independent Ukraine, while to others he was a power-hungry Cossack Hetman who offered Ukraine to a Muslim Sultan in exchange for hereditary overlordship of his native land.
+To this day, he remains a controversial figure in Ukrainian history.
+Some consider him a national hero who wanted an independent Ukraine, and others consider him as a power-hungry Cossack hetman, who offered Ukraine to a Muslim sultan in exchange for hereditary overlordship of his native land.